Learn about nature and the mysteries it holds with this fantastic collection of outdoor activities for kids.

 - Squirrel Facts and Fun Ways to Learn All About Squirrels – Invite children to learn everything there is to know about squirrels with this list of squirrel-themed nature study ideas!
-Spend time observing the squirrels in your backyard and more with these fun outdoor learning activities for kids.
-And, get our Printable Squirrel Behavior Tally Sheet in Rhythms of Play Learning Center.
+Spend time observing the squirrels in your backyard with these fun outdoor learning activities for kids.
+And get our Printable Squirrel Behavior Tally Sheet in Rhythms of Play Learning Center.

 - Observe Bees – Watching bees is an excellent way for children to learn about the importance of pollination and much more!

-- Investigate Worms – Learn how worms make the soil rich and help your garden grow.
+- Investigate Worms – Learn how worms enrich the soil and help your garden grow.